igemuoft/igemuoft.github.io/_posts/2015-05-30-month-1-update.md

 week (June 1-5):

 ### Python/SQL DB querying

-For getting reaction data for all species involved in the metabolics of all bacterial species within the Athabasca river.
+Getting reaction data for all species involved in the metabolics of all bacterial species within the Athabasca river is a priority.
+We will be using KEGG, Reactome and MetaCyc to get our data.

 ### Species Research

-Anthony can you fill this and above.
+We will be looking into literature for species of significance to researchers and curating their genomic as well as their metabolomic data.

 ### Express/mongoose